aakarshpatel84/chabbi-typing-app/README.md

 ## Features

-List Of Our App Feature Has
+List Of Our App Feature Have

 - Typing speed measurement
 - Random word generation